dabowheel/aqua/README.md

-# Base C Library
+# A lightweight C Library
-Aims to be a lightweight base library for C
+Aims to be a lightweight C base library when combined with libc.